 There is a whole lot more that needs to be thrown into the digital marketing pie, before that simple equation proves true.
 However, fortunately it is all mostly just common sense!

 The downside, as we all know the trouble with common sense it is unfortunately not all that common!

 Common sense is not so common.

-In my opinion the reason why most people don’t understand or grasp the basic concepts of associated with SEO , is due to the fact, they obviously haven’t visited a library or even conducted the basic elements of research.
+The reason why most people don’t understand or grasp the basic concepts of associated with SEO , is due to the fact, there is so much misinformation, hype & lies attributed to it.

 The Dewey Decimal System

 The Dewey decimal system (DDS) is used in more than 200,000 libraries throughout the world – translated into 35 languages – using numbers and letters to coordinate materials on the same & related subjects to make items easier to find on the shelves

 In large libraries, it’s possible that many books will be classified with the same Dewey classification number.
 The library must give each book a unique number, a.k.a Index, that serves as the address for locating each book on the shelf.

 To create an index, a Cutter number is added to the classification number.

 The Dewey system’s numerical classification provides a shorthand identification and location tool.
 The notation lends itself to memory through the constant repetition of a standard patterns.